polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 - Rust is Wasm first: it has first class support for compiling to WebAssembly.

-Much of what makes Substrate a flexible and extensible framework for creating mission-critical software is owed to Rust.
+## What Rust?

+In the [Architecture]() section, you will learn that Substrate is made of two distinct architectural components: the outer node and the runtime.
+While more complex features in Rust-such as multithreading and asynchronous Rust-are used in the outer node code, they aren't directly exposed to runtime engineers, making it easier for runtime engineers to focus on the business logic of their node.

+Generally, depending on their focus, developers should expect to know:

+* Basic [Rust idioms](https://rust-unofficial.github.io/patterns/idioms/index.html), [working with `no_std`](https://docs.rust-embedded.org/book/intro/no-std.html) and what macros are used and why (for runtime engineering).
+* [Asynchronous Rust](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html) (for more advanced developers working with outer node (client) code).

-Although general familiarity with Rust is essential before diving into Substrate—and there are many resources available for learning Rust, including the [Rust Language Programming Book](https://doc.rust-lang.org/book/) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/)—this section highlights ways Substrate uses some of Rust's core features for developers getting started with runtime engineering.
+Although general familiarity with Rust is essential before diving into Substrate—and there are many resources available for learning Rust, including the [Rust Language Programming Book](https://doc.rust-lang.org/book/) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/)—the remainder of this section highlights ways Substrate uses some of Rust's core features for developers getting started with runtime engineering.

 ## Compilation target

 When building a Substrate node, we use the `wasm32-unknown-unknown` compilation target which means that Substrate runtime engineers are constrained to writing runtimes that must compile to Wasm.